 The Industrial and Commercial Abatement (ICAP) program provides abatements of property taxes for varying periods of up to 25 years for eligible industrial and commercial buildings that are built, modernized, rehabilitated, expanded, or otherwise physically improved.

-The deadline to file an application for ICAP benefits was March 1, 2023.
+The deadline to file an application for ICAP benefits is March 1, 2025.

-The deadline to file an ICAP application for energy rebates was March 1, 2023.
+The deadline to file an ICAP application for energy rebates is March 1, 2025.

 ICAP benefits will not be granted for construction work under building permits that are issued after April 1, 2025.
 If a building permit isn't required, ICAP benefits will not be granted for construction work that starts after April 1, 2025.